amosmos/laravel-shopify/README.md

 ## Usage

-Once installed, you can use the service by either inject it to your methods or as a real time facade.
+Once installed, you can use the service by either injecting it to your methods or as a real time facade.

 For more information about how to use the service, look at https://github.com/joshrps/laravel-shopify-API-wrapper.

 ### Dependency Injection